What do teachers need to know about students who are learning to speak English?

 Socioeconomic Status

 Socioeconomic status (SES) is another factor that distinguishes students from one another and can affect a student’s school performance.
-Some ELLs are from wealthy or middle-class backgrounds, while others live in poverty.
+Some ELs are from wealthy or middle-income backgrounds, while others live in poverty.
 Regardless of their SES, all students have valuable experiences that both contribute to the classroom and should be used as a basis for their learning.

-Leonard Baca, Director of the BUENO Center for Multicultural Education, summarizes the distinctions among English language learners (time: 0:56).
+Leonard Baca, former Director of the BUENO Center for Multicultural Education, summarizes the distinctions among English learners (time: 0:56).

 Transcript: Leonard Baca, EdD